 I love that.
 If wisdom were truly your sister, what would she say to you on a casual morning walk along the river?
 If understanding actually happened to be your BFF, what would she say to you in a gut-honest conversation at a corner table in your favorite café?
 You can count on one thing.
 You wouldn’t want to miss a single word.

 P.S.
 Recently, I gained wisdom from talking with some of my author friends like Lysa TerKeurst and Laura Story while revising my book, Self Talk, Soul Talk.
-It’s releasing as the Me, Myself, & Lies book this May and I can’t wait to tell you all about it.
-Click here to be the first to know!
+It released in 2017 as the Me, Myself, & Lies book and I can’t wait to tell you all about it.
+Click here to learn more!

 Who do you turn to for wise counsel?
 Give that person a shout out in the comments below.